 In addition, the program integrates with Windows Explorer, so you can right-click on a file or folder to delete it.
 The easier the process, the more likely you’ll do it.

 The option Unused disk space would include data in slack space and unallocated space.
 When Windows saves files, it uses file clusters which are units of a fixed size.
 However, a file may not fill the cluster.
 The room left over is called slack space.
 When you delete a file, you’re allowing Windows to overwrite that area with new content.
-But, if the new file needs less cluster space, a part of the previous file, such as your deleted marketing file, is not overwritten and still remains.
+But, if the new file needs less cluster space, a part of the previous file, such as your deleted marketing file, is not overwritten and remains.

 Another option allows you to both move and erase a file or folder.
 This is called Secure Move.
-This option is useful if you’re moving files from one to drive to another.
-It will move the files to the new location, but also erase data from the original location.
+This option is useful if you’re moving files from one drive to another.
+It will move the files to the new location but also erase data from the original location.

 Data Overwrite Methods

 For most users, they don’t need to know the erasure method details.
 The main issue is how many times the program will “pass” over their data.
 In my case, I’m comfortable using any 7 pass method.
 However, some people may need to destroy data or hard drives based on defined data wiping standards.
 It’s important to realize that the greater the number of passes, the greater the time it will take to complete your task.